 When I made the smørrebrød I cut each slice of bread in thirds or fourths to make small sizes for appetizers.
 If serving as a meal, the sandwiches could be made full size, or cut the bread smaller if you like!

-These are the combinations we enjoyed at our Danish Christmas Dinner.
-There are many more yummy combinations here.
+Here are the combinations we enjoyed at our Danish Christmas Dinner.
+There are many more yummy combinations in this list.

 - Herring Salad on buttered European Whole Grain Bread or European Rye